New Operations, Maintenance & Administrative Building

-How will the community benefit from the building?
+- How will the community benefit from the building?

-The Rueter-Hess Reservoir and RHWPF site have a rich history of Native American culture.
+The Rueter-Hess Reservoir and RHWPF sites have a rich history of Native American culture.
 Inspired by prayer circles that have been discovered at the reservoir, the building entrance faces east.
 The lobby will feature an educational component and be designed to honor the past, the present, and the future.

-Will it impact any businesses?
+- Does it impact any businesses?

-Who are the partners on this project?
+- Who were the partners on this project?

-Will the building incorporate any new and interesting technologies?
+- Did the building incorporate any new and interesting technologies?